Mormonism and women: Marriage

-In Orson Pratt's 1852 "Celestial Marriage," he wrote that a woman should not marry a man unless she "had fully resolved herself to submit herself wholly to his counsel, and let him govern as the head", and in a 1972 article titled "Maintain Your Place as a Woman" church president Harold B. Lee stated, "the wife is to obey the law of her husband", but added the caveat "only as he obeys the laws of God."
+LDS Church leaders have taught on many occasions that a woman should obey her husband.
+Some examples from the 1800s include that of Orson Pratt who wrote in 1852 that a woman should not marry a man unless she "had fully resolved herself to submit herself wholly to his counsel, and let him govern as the head".
+Additionally, apostles Heber C. Kimball and George A. Smith both taught in the temple in the 1840s that a wife must be "in subjection" to her husband.
+Young also taught in the temple that Adam only received the tokens of the priesthood after learning to not listen to his wife, and that women won't get back to God unless they follow a man back.
+Because these teachings on women were given by top leaders in temple they became unquestioned parts of LDS culture.

+Other examples of teachings on LDS women in marriages include church president Harold B. Lee's 1972 article "Maintain Your Place as a Woman" which stated, "the wife is to obey the law of her husband" (with the caveat "only as he obeys the laws of God").
 In contrast, Spencer W. Kimball said that a man "presides" rather than "rules".
-Early prophet Brigham Young stated of his wives, "The influence of my women over me is no more than the buzzing of a fly’s wing in winter."
-He also stated, "A woman is the dirtiest creature, dirtier than a man", and "Men are honest, but if a woman won’t lie, she is a miracle."
+Early prophet Brigham Young stated of his wives, "The influence of my women over me is no more than the buzzing of a fly's wing in winter."
+He also stated, "A woman is the dirtiest creature, dirtier than a man", and "Men are honest, but if a woman won't lie, she is a miracle."

-Initially, early church members defined polygamy as "celestial" marriage, but "celestial" marriage now refers to marriages sealed in the temple.
+Initially, early church members defined "celestial marriage" as a polygamous relationship, but the term now refers to any marriage sealed in the temple.
 After the Manifesto prohibiting plural marriage, members felt that there was a lack of available Mormon men for women to marry, even though there were a sufficient number.
 Fiction from the Young Woman's Journal attempts to make religious marriage attractive by describing it as romantic.
 Unmarried LDS women are promised that if they are faithful, they will have the opportunity to marry in the afterlife.

+Same-sex marriage

 LDS women who are married to other women may receive church discipline including ex-communication.
 In order to receive church ordinances such as baptism, and to enter church temples, women are required to abstain from sexual activity with other women.
 Additionally, in the church's plan of salvation non-celibate lesbian individuals will not be allowed in the top tier of heaven to receive exaltation unless they repent, and a marriage to a man is a requirement for exaltation.
 However, they are allowed to attend weekly church worship services.

 The church's policies and treatment of LGBT people has long been a source of controversy both within and outside the church.
 They have also been a significant cause of disagreement and disaffection by members.
+Transgender women are similarly barred from all temple ordinances including temple marriage as of 2023.